How to move through Dubai with the local transport

 Schedule: it runs from 6 am to 1 am (Fri 9 am to 1 am).
 A ride costs 3 AED.

 If you need to move along the Creek, catch the Petrol Heritage Abra (2 AED x ride).
-If you are in Dubai Marina and you want to move around the canal, you can pick the Air conditioned abra boats ( single trip between 2 nearby stations is 3 AED).
+If you are in Dubai Marina and want to move around the canal, you can pick the Air-conditioned abra boats (a single trip between 2 nearby stations is 3 AED).